solkimicreb/react-stax/examples/docs/src/pages/state/mutations/content.md

 ## Global components

 Some components - like notifications and loaders - are usually singleton inside applications.
-In these cases it makes sense to create a hidden store for the component and expose a global mutator API for the application.
+In these cases it makes sense to create a hidden store and expose a global mutator API for the component.

 _Loader.jsx_